 Yekaterina’s successful cross-functional project portfolio is closely connected to her scientific background and attention to developing communication skills.
 She holds a B.S. in Chemistry and an M.S. in Regulatory Affairs from San Diego State University.

 K.A.
-Ajit Simh, M.S., President, Shiba Associates
+Ajit Simh, M.S., Founder/President, Shiba Associates

 Ajit Simh has over 30 years of multidisciplinary experience in the medical device, chemical, pharmaceutical, and bio-pharmaceutical industry.
 He earned his bachelor’s degree in Biology and Chemistry from Bangalore University, India and his Master’s degree in Cell Biology from St. Louis University, St. Louis, Missouri.
 He has excellent technical knowledge in the manufacture and control of class I and II medical devices, drugs, biologics, and active pharmaceutical ingredients.